.So, you have a fantastic looking website. You have built a solid brand and you have a great product to sell.

 The ShareASale network has been around since 2000 and has just under 4000 affiliate programs.
 This network is trusted by some big hitters including Reebok, Weebly and WP Engine.
 ShareASale pretty much takes care of the heavy lifting.
-After approval you upload your promotional material to their system, hook up to a payment option and you are ready to go.
+After approval you upload your promotional material to their system.
+You then hook up to a payment option and you are ready to go.

-It does come with a $650 set up fee and a minimum $100 deposit and this may put off some smaller startups.
+It does come with a $650 set up fee and a minimum $100 deposit.
+This may put off some smaller startups.
 The interface can also seem a bit clunky to use at first.
 But once you have everything set up you will begin to see the rewards.
 Keep in mind that big businesses use this network for a reason.
-Keep an eye on how they get the best out of their affiliate marketing program to get some helpful ideas.
+Keep an eye on how they get the best out of their program to get some helpful ideas.

-ClickBank is one of the most popular affiliate marketing websites with over 4000 products available to promote.
-For those that are new to the affiliate game Clickbank is probably one of the better entry points.
+ClickBank is one of the most popular affiliate networks with over 4000 products available to promote.
+For those that are new to the affiliate game, Clickbank is probably one of the better entry points.
 It’s free to sign up, reasonably easy to use and has an instant approval process.

-The problem for publishers with this affiliate network and all large affiliate networks is that a lot of people are joining the same programs and therefore trying to sell the same products.
+The problem for publishers with this affiliate network and all popular programs is that a lot of people are joining the same ones.
+Therefore, you have lots trying to sell the same products.
 As a merchant though this can be seen as positive.
 Clickbank will charge you a $45 activation fee after your product has been approved.
 They also take a small percentage fee of every sale you make.

 CJ Affiliate (previously Commision Junction) is another affiliate network that has been around for a while.
 One of the good things about this network is it’s reporting tools.
 All affiliate networks will give you stats but with CJ Affiliate it’s easier to navigate than most of the others.

 For publishers who don’t have an established website it can be difficult to be accepted by a lot of affiliate programs at CJ.
-With this in mind, this is perhaps a program more suited to those who have some affiliate experience or a business that is already well established.
-CJ is free to sign up and they will charge either a set fee or a percentage fee for every sale you make.
+With this in mind, this is perhaps a program more suited to those who have some affiliate experience.
+Or, perhaps a business that is already well established.
+CJ is free to sign up to and they will charge either a set fee or a percentage fee for every sale you make.

 Best affiliate marketing programs:

-Amazon’s affiliate marketing program, Amazon Associates, allows you to sign up and advertise Amazon products through your website.
+Amazon’s program, Amazon Associates, allows you to sign up and advertise Amazon products through your website.
 Being Amazon, the range of products you can choose to advertise is almost endless.
-So if you have a sports team blog, a dog walking company or pretty much any type of website you will find a product you can push.
+So if you have a sports team blog, a dog walking company or pretty much any type of website, you will find a product you can push.